pterodactyl/panel/CONTRIBUTING.md

 # Contributing
 We're glad you want to help us out and make this panel the best that it can be!
 We have a few simple things to follow when making changes to files and adding new features.

+### Code Guidelines
+*This section is still under construction.*

+We are a `PSR-4` and `PSR-0` compliant project, so please follow those guidelines at a minimum.
+In addition, StyleCI runs on all of our code to ensure the formatting is standardized across everything.
+Please follow the existing code formatting, I will write up more detailed documentation at a later time.

+In addition, all functions must be properly Doc-Block'd.

 ### Responsible Disclosure
 This is a fairly in-depth project, and makes use of a lot of parts.
 We strive to keep everything as secure as possible, and welcome you to take a look into it yourself.
 We do ask that you be considerate of others who are using the software and not publicly disclose security issues without contacting us first by email.